-- h.
+- g.
+Courses required by major program (see Programs and Courses section of catalog). - h.
 Electives as needed to meet total credit hour requirements. - i.
 Residency: The final twelve (12) credits in the major must be earned from Honolulu Community College.
 The residency requirement may be waived for cause at the option of the Dean of Instruction or Provost.
 The Provost may approve use of credit by examination to meet residency requirements.